Dear Neurosurgery Resident Applicant:

-A dedicated fully protected research year shall allow each resident to participate in scholarly activities and plan a career path braced to incorporate innovations and evidence-based neurosurgery.
+A dedicated research year shall allow each resident to participate in scholarly activities and plan a career path braced to incorporate innovations and evidence-based neurosurgery.
 All will learn writing and presentation skills.
 Many will use this experience to launch academic careers.
 Drs.
 Stephen and Jeanette Davies joined our department to pioneer the area of spinal cord regeneration.
-Dr. Jeannette Davies further expands our current research in neuro-oncology.
-Dr Michael Graner recently joined our faculty and brings with him a wealth of knowledge and experience in the area of immunology and biology of brain tumors.
+Dr. Michael Graner brings with him a wealth of knowledge and experience in the area of immunology and biology of brain tumors.
 Dr. Judith Gault is investigating the genetics of cerebral cavernous malformations, Dr. Nick Foreman is conducting research on pediatric tumors, and Dr. B.K.
 Kleinschmidt-DeMasters is investigating brain tumor pathology.

 On behalf of each of the faculty members of the Department of Neurosurgery and our team of residents, we can affirm that our most sacred mission is training the future generation of neurosurgeons.
 Specific educational curriculum objectives shall guide your development at every stage.
 We are committed to adding value to every facet of your training.
 You shall be taught and individually mentored, evaluated and promoted, and also asked to evaluate us and help the Program integrate numerous innovations.
 While a student clerkship experience in our Department is not required for application, it is highly recommended, as it will allow us to get better acquainted.
 These can be arranged at any time during the junior or senior medical student years.
 All clerkship requests should be initiated through the Externship website.